 - $60 per 3-month subscription (saves you 20%)

 - $180 per year subscription (saves you 40%)

-In other words, if it turns out the Margaret Atwood MasterClass isn’t for you, chances are you’ll find other MasterClasses you do enjoy.
+In other words, if it turns out the Margaret Atwood online course on masterclass.com isn’t for you, chances are you’ll find other MasterClasses you do enjoy.

 Plus, you have to remember that each MasterClass is someone’s lifetime of work distilled into well-organized and enjoyable video content.